privacyguides/privacyguides.org/docs/linux-desktop.en.md

     ![Whonix logo](assets/img/linux-desktop/whonix.svg){ align=right }

     **Whonix** is based on [Kicksecure](https://www.whonix.org/wiki/Kicksecure), a security-focused fork of Debian.
 It aims to provide privacy, security, and anonymity on the internet.
+Whonix is best used in conjunction with [Qubes OS](qubes.md).

     [:octicons-home-16: Homepage](https://www.whonix.org/){ .md-button .md-button--primary }
     [:octicons-info-16:](https://www.whonix.org/wiki/Documentation){ .card-link title=Documentation}